Particular/docs.particular.net/samples/faulttolerance/sample.md

 While the endpoint can now continue processing other incoming messages (which will also fail in this case as the exception is thrown for all cases), the failed message has been diverted and is being held in one of the NServiceBus internal databases.

-If you leave the endpoint running a while longer, you'll see that it tries processing the message again.
+Leave the endpoint running a while longer, see that it tries processing the message again.
 After three retries, the retries stop and the message ends up in the error queue (in the default configuration this should be after roughly one minute).

-In the above case, since SLR is automatically turned on by default you see this behavior.
+In the above case, since SLR is automatically turned on by default.

 To turn off SLR, uncomment the code `busConfiguration.DisableFeature<SecondLevelRetries>();` and re-run the sample and notice the behavior.
 After successive retries the message is sent to the error queue right away.

-Make sure you remove the code which throws an exception once you are done to resume processing of messages.
+Make sure that the exception code is removed to resume processing of messages.